gangelo/realpage_calculator/README.md

 `RealPage::Calculator::Errors` is a _module_.
 Likewise, the data it makes available never changes; however, the data it makes available is static (not dependant upon loading a yaml file).
 Therefore, a Module makes the most sense.

-##### Extensions

-`RealPage::Calculator::ArrayExtension` and `RealPage::Calculator::ObjectExtension` are convenience extensions. `RealPage::Calculator::ArrayExtension` provides an extension to convert an Array of _InputTokens_ to an Array of _token_ values. `RealPage::Calculator::ObjectExtension` provides an extension to determine whether or not an object is nil? or empty?
-Both of these extensions are not justified, at least not as extensions.
-See [Technical/Architectural Reflections](#technicalarchitectural-reflections) for more detail.

 ##### Errors

 The `RealPage::Calculator::InterfaceNotReadyError` and `RealPage::Calculator::MustOverrideError` error classes provide custom errors where the standard Ruby errors fall short.

+##### Helpers Module

+`RealPage::Calculator::Helpers` is a convenience module.
+The `RealPage::Calculator::Helpers::Blank` modue can be _included_ to mix in the _#blank?_ method, which can be used to determine whether or not an object is nil or empty This method is used by the _Input Parser_ classes to determine whether or not the input it receives is nil or empty.

 ### Executable Command-Line Scripts